thomasclarke1969/documentation/transition/ios/deprecations.md

 ## Layer Users

 Our new authentication architecture gives your backend complete control of your user’s identity and the relationships between users.
 As a result, it is no longer necessary for Layer to maintain an internal model of your users.
 The concept of a ‘User’ within Layer has been removed.
 Additionally, the notion of a Layer Address,  Layer Contact, and Layer Contact Controller, which were all tightly coupled with our user model, have also been removed.
-Going forward, you will send messages to users using your backend’s identifier for that user.
+Going forward, you will address messages to users with your backend’s identifier for that user.

 ## Backend API